RLRyals/MCP-tutorial/docs/AI_Writing_Team/ai_interviewer_V5.md

 [Get answer]

-"**How much authority should the team have?**
+"**How much autonomy should the team have to make decisions?**
-- Low (3-4): Follows directions closely
+- Low (3-4): Needs your approval for most decisions
-- Medium (5-6): Balanced input and questions
+- Medium (5-6): Makes tactical decisions, asks about strategic ones
-- High (7-8): Strong opinions, challenges decisions
+- High (7-8): Makes most decisions independently, escalates major issues only

 Pick a number 1-10 or range:"